Site Planning Tips

 What sections will this website include?

-Typical top level navigation and sections for a typical Omeka Classic site include:
+Typical top-level navigation menus for an Omeka Classic site might include:

-• Items: links to a browseable list of items, sortable by type of item and tags.
+• Items: links to a browseable list of items, and an option to browse by tags.

-• Collections: groups of items, public can dig through collection to find items.
+• Collections: groups of items; the public can browse your collections to discover related items.

-• Exhibits: Exhibits contain interpretative text and rely on items/sources/objects as their building blocks.
+• Exhibits: series of pages that contain interpretive text and rely on items/sources/objects as their building blocks.

-• About: a simple page good for publishing project descriptions, credits, rights, etc.
+• About: a simple page sharing information about the project: description, credits, rights, etc.

-• Search bar: with an option to link to an advanced search page.
+• Search bar: a quick tool for searching the site's content, with an option to link to an advanced search page.

 What will I do with items in this website?

-• Determine the types of items/sources/objects you plan to use in this site: Document, Still Image, Moving Image, Audio, the other pre-defined item types in Omeka, or something custom to your collection.
+• Determine the types of items/sources/objects you plan to use in this site: Document, Still Image, Moving Image, Audio, the other pre-defined item types in Omeka, or something custom to your collection, such as people or places.
+An item can be anything that needs description through metadata fields, or anything you wish to attach media to.

 • Do you need additional Dublin Core fields?
 Install the Dublin Core Extended plugin.

-• It is wise to determine, before you start building your collection of items, what type of consistencies you desire in your metadata - this may be especially true for fields such as date, publisher, creator, etc.
+• Determine, before you start building your collection of items, what consistencies you need in your metadata - this may be true for fields such as date formatting, publisher or creator names, etc.

-• Do you want to establish a controlled tagging schema?
-You can add tags to individual items and exhibits.
-Before building your collections you may want to devise this schema to help control vocabularies and spelling.
-Tags can help you pull together different items, for purposes such as arranging them on a map, or allowing users to browse items with a specific tag.
+• You can add tags to individual items and exhibits.
+Do you want to establish a controlled tagging schema?
+Before building your collections, devise this schema to help control vocabularies and spelling.
+Tags can help you pull together different items, for purposes such as arranging them on a map or displaying them on a timeline, or allowing users to browse items with a specific tag.

 • Do you have materials in other databases or repositories?
 You may be able to import them in bulk into your Omeka Classic site.